Jorge65/MyMobileApp3/README.md

 Part c: Communicating with server:
 - Exercise 10.11: fetching repositories with Apollo Client
+- Exercise 10.12: environment variables
 -
 -
 -
 -
 -

+The backend can be found in the subdirectory
+- backend-rate-repository-api

 Tested environments:
 - Real device: iPadPro 11 - iPadOS 16.4.1